Assessor's OfficeAssessing real and personal property for tax purposes, titling and registration of vehicles

 To record a lien on an existing Idaho title, the lienholder name and address must be printed in the new lienholder section of the title.
 The title and an $8.00 fee should be mailed or brought into the Adams County Assessor’s Office so the new lienholder information can recorded on the title.
 Once title work is completed it will be mailed to the new lienholder of record.

-- Motorhome and RV trailer owners are required by the Parks and Recreation Department to purchase a recreational vehicle sticker which costs $8.50 for the first $1,000 of market value and $5.00 for each additional $1,000 of market value.
-These are available at all local DMV’s.
+Motorhome and RV trailer owners are required by the Parks and Recreation Department to purchase a recreational vehicle sticker. based on market value.
 RV stickers are prorated on a quarterly basis for first-time issuance.
 Market value is taken from the current NADA Recreational Vehicle Appraisal Guide.

 You can obtain other types of license plates when you register your vehicle at the County DMV office.
-If you request a design other than the Standard design, there is an additional $35 initial fee upon issuance and an additional $25 renewal fee added to your regular registration fees each year.
+If you request a design other than the Standard design, there is an additional initial fee upon issuance and an additional renewal fee added to your regular registration fees each year.
 The additional fees will go towards the designated programs associated with each plate.
-For a complete list, you may go to http://www2.state.id.us/itd/.

 Both the special plates and personalized plates need to be ordered from Boise.
 A temporary slip is printed and to be placed in your back window until you receive your plates in the mail.

-For additional detailed information and forms, you can also visit the Idaho Transportation Department’s website at http://www2.state.id.us/itd/
+You can also visit the Idaho Transportation Department’s website.